STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 do `find_package(HPX)` everything points to our _in tree_ copy of HPX.

     * No need to worry about Release/Debug incompatibility
-    * No need to worry about wrong versions of boost/hwloc/jemalloc
+    * No need to worry about wrong versions of Boost/hwloc/jemalloc
     * No need to worry about wrong compiler flags
-    * `make -j8 my_example` will build libhpx etc automatically
+    * `make -j8 my_example` will build libhpx, etc. automatically
-    * any changes to HPX after pull/merge automatically trigger a rebuild
+    * Any changes to HPX after pull/merge automatically trigger a rebuild

 * When building, you must now pass

     * `-DHPX_DOWNLOAD_AS_SUBPROJECT=ON`
-    * all `HPX_XXX` CMake options/variables that you need (as before)
+    * All `HPX_XXX` CMake options/variables that you need (as before)
-    * all your own options/variables to the CMake invocation
+    * All your own options/variables to the CMake invocation

 * You can enable/disable the HPX subproject and switch back to a system/custom HPX at any time (though I recommend using branches in the HPX subdir).